csaq5507/sendmail-client/readme.md

 In contrast to the mailto link this package supports an attachment.
 Just developed for own needs, if you may request more features i'll implement them. ;)

+Calling send will open a "New Email" window of your standard Mail application installed on your device.

+Caution!!
+Atm only for Windows.

 ## Requirements

 To install, you will need: